-A mobile-friendly website is no longer an option; it's a requirement.
+A mobile-friendly website design is no longer an option; it's a requirement.
 This isn't new - we've known for years that more and more people are using mobile devices to browse and search online.
 Google has long been pushing people to adopt mobile-friendly web design.
 But in 2019, we need to go beyond simply mobile-friendly and start thinking mobile-first.

-Why You Need a Mobile-Friendly Website
+Why You Need a Mobile-Friendly Website design

 What you already know

 Mobile-friendly web design has been a major factor ever since "Mobilegeddon."
 In April 2015, Google released a major update to their search algorithm that gave a ranking boost to mobile-friendly website design.
 The algorithm made it very clear: either your website design was mobile-friendly, or it was not.
 There was no in-between.

 Even back then, Google made people realize that mobile web design was important, and they could not afford to ignore it.

 Google's latest step: mobile-first indexing

 Last year, Google announced that they’re taking mobile-friendly design to the next level.
 It's called mobile-first indexing.